pjbiggs/Massey203311/Week2/Week2.md

 ## Exploring our folder

-Because of the RStudio Cloud setup we are using, we can start exploring the files we have (we will discuss moving around the system a little more shortly), so don't worry about the command yet, type:
+Because of the Massey RStudio setup we are using, we can start exploring the files we have (we will discuss moving around the system a little more shortly), so don't worry about the command yet, type:

 ```bash
 $ cd Lab2UnixAndR/